-District employees are assigned an Employee User Name (i.e.: jdiaz).
+District employees are assigned an Employee Username (i.e.: jdiaz).
 To login to MyVCCCD, provide your "User Name" and personal Password.
-If you forget your Password you may reset it by clicking on forgot password.
-You will be prompted to enter you MyVCCCD username.
+If you forget your Password, you may reset it by clicking on forgot password.
+You will be prompted to enter your MyVCCCD username.
 An email will be sent to your Password Reset Email address for instructions to reset your password.
-If you are unable to reset you password, please contact the District IT help desk at 805-652-7777 for assistance.
+If you are unable to reset your password, please contact the District IT help desk at 805-652-7777 for assistance.

 Student ID - In order to provide students with additional security and confidentiality, the colleges of the VCCCD assign student ID numbers, replacing social security numbers as the primary student identifier.
 The student ID will appear on notices from the college and all faculty rosters.
-Social security numbers will still be collected for such purposes as, financial aid, and Hope Scholarship Tax Credit reporting, and only the last four digits will appear on official transcripts.
+Social security numbers will still be collected for such purposes as financial aid, and Hope Scholarship Tax Credit reporting.